igalbakal/idp-gen-x-ai-skills/01-VISION.md

 - Can't trust agents with production systems
 - Remain dependent on manual processes

-**The time to build Skills infrastructure is now—while the gap is still bridgeable.**
+**The time to build Skills infrastructure is now-while the gap is still bridgeable.**

 ---